10 nutrients every woman needs to be healthy and happy

 If your zinc levels are low, you may feel weak and notice symptoms like anaemia, hair loss, and depression.
 (Zinc is increasingly being seen as an important nutrient for combating depression.)

 Good sources of zinc include seafood (oysters and crab in particular), beef, pork and chicken, fortified breakfast cereal, seeds and Swiss cheese.
+You can also increase the intake of zinc by adding a zinc supplement to your diet.

 Chromium is a mineral found in small amounts in the body, and it helps your body to metabolise food.